Blair McDonough

 Blair McDonough (born 30 April 1981), is an Australian actor who is best known for playing the role of Stuart Parker in the Australian TV soap opera Neighbours.
 He first shot to fame the age of 19 in 2001, when he finished runner-up in the inaugural season of the reality TV series Big Brother.
 He has since appeared on a number of other reality TV shows.

 Early life

 McDonough is the youngest son of four boys, born to Kathy, an Irish mother.
 McDonough spent much of his childhood living in Singapore, where his parents were working, where he was educated at Tanglin Trust School and the United World College of South East Asia.
 In his mid-teens, he left Singapore and moved back to Australia with his family.
 They settled in the Melbourne suburb of Plenty.
-McDonough finished his schooling at Eltham College of Education in Research.
+McDonough finished his schooling at Eltham College in Research.
 Blair and his brothers Wade, Gavin and Ryan were members of the band Snubrocket (later renamed Fifth Avenue), which was one of 30 that appeared in the music video clip for TISM's song "Thunderbirds Are Coming Out" in 1998.
 In 1999, Blair attended the National Youth Science Forum in Canberra.